As owners and players bicker over coronavirus reopening, MLB fans may be going, going, gone

 Just about everybody in the country is compromising right now.
 Just about everybody in the country is sacrificing, too.
 These prolonged negotiations don’t just signify greed — they signify an alarming lack of self-awareness.

-There was a time when it seemed that baseball was going one of the first leagues back.
+There was a time when it seemed that baseball was going to be one of the first leagues back.
 There was a time when it seemed America’s pastime would serve as America’s unifier.

 But if this pride and avarice prevail, millions of baseball fans can be summed up in three words.
 Going … going … gone.